 Research can help you determine who to address your email and cover letter to.
 Use LinkedIn’s Advanced People Search feature to identify the hiring manager of a specific role.
 You may also be able to find this information by running a Google search, looking through the company website, or simply picking up the phone and calling.
 A hiring manager will notice (and probably be impressed) that you took the time to address the letter to him/her instead of using a generic, “to whom it may concern.”

 Those who fail to research before sending off a resume miss out on the possibility of finding a connection at the company.
-Your research may reveal that you went to school with one of the key employees at the company or that the CEO is your best friend’s uncle.
-Finding a connection can be a huge advantage for your job search— especially here in Hawaii where many business decisions are based on relationships.
+You may find out that one of the company’s key employees is an old college classmate or that the hiring manager is your best friend’s uncle.
+Finding a connection can be a huge advantage for your job search—especially in Hawaii where many business decisions are based on relationships.

 Let’s face it—even if you’re desperate for a job, no one wants to work somewhere they hate.
-Searching for and applying to positions takes a lot of time, so don’t waste your energy on a role/company that you won’t like or mesh with.
+Searching for and applying to positions takes a lot of time, so don’t waste your energy on a role or company that you won’t like it.
 By researching the company, you’ll be able to get a feel for whether or not they promote a work environment and culture that you would like to be a part of.
 This “fit” will be very important to both you and the company.

 Before meeting with company representatives, take a moment to catch up on any company news or trends.
 Visit their website or social media pages to find interesting talking points that you can reference, if need be, during your interview.
-Of course, make sure you don’t botch your interview by spouting off dozens of company facts, but this information can come in handy when answering certain question or for initiating small talk before the interview.
+Of course, make sure not to botch the interview by spouting off dozens of company facts.
+Instead, use this information when answering certain questions or for initiating small talk before the interview.